streetsidesoftware/vscode-spell-checker/client/README.md

 ## Release Notes

+### 0.12.0
+* Greatly reduce the amount of time it takes to load this extension

 ### 0.11.5
 * Add Python support -- Special Thanks to @wheerd
 * Move the "Add to Dictionary" suggestion back down to the bottom.